faabiopontes/daily-dose-of-development/modern-react-with-redux/app7-songs/README.md

 ## Reminders
 - To change the Redux Store the first step is the call to the Action Creator
 - If our export is named we need the curly braces, otherwise we don't
+- After we bind the Redux state with mapStateToProps it will be available as a property (this.props) of the component

 ## Redux
 - To bind Redux correctly into our components we need to create two components, Provider and Connect